jojozhuang/jojozhuang.github.io/_portfolio/game-store-aspnet.md

 ### 1.3 Live Demo on Azure:
 [http://ect583final.azurewebsites.net/](http://ect583final.azurewebsites.net/)  (The website would be slow when you access it for the first time.
 Be patient!)

+Try it out on Azure with the following accounts:
 * admin@gamestore.com / admin
 * advanced@gamestore.com / advanced
 * regular@gamestore.com / regular